-FIG 2 Live cell imaging of Pb101HA/K1GFP and Pb101HA+2AmCh/K1GFP.
-(A) Live cell fluorescence microscopy shows export of the K1GFP reporter into the cytosol of erythrocytes infected with Pb101HA/ K_LGFP, while the same reporter is largely prevented from being exported into erythrocytes infected with Pb101HA+2AmCh/K1GFP which instead localizes at the periphery of parasites which also express mCherry (mCh) (top panel).
-The control transgenic parasite line, PbEXPHA+2AmCh/K1GFP (middle panel), is capable of exporting the $K_L GFP$ reporter, while Pb101HA-mCh/ $K_L GFP$, which is analogous to PbHSP101HA+2AmCh/K_LGFP but lacking the skip peptide (bottom panel), also fails to export GFP.
+FIG 2 Live cell imaging of Pb101HA/KLGFP and Pb101HA+2AmCh/KLGFP.
+(A) Live cell fluorescence microscopy shows export of the KLGFP reporter into the cytosol of erythrocytes infected with Pb101HA/KLGFP, while the same reporter is largely prevented from being exported into erythrocytes infected with Pb101HA+2AmCh/KLGFP which instead localizes at the periphery of parasites which also express mCherry (mCh) (top panel).
+The control transgenic parasite line, PbEXPHA+2AmCh/KLGFP (middle panel), is capable of exporting the KLGFP reporter, while Pb101HA-mCh/KLGFP, which is analogous to PbHSP101HA+2AmCh/KLGFP but lacking the skip peptide (bottom panel), also fails to export GFP.
 All images were taken at ×1,000 magnification.
 DIC, differential interference contrast microscopy.
-Bars, $5 \mu m$.
-(B) Quantitation of GFP export expressed as mean fluorescence intensity (MFI), in erythrocytes infected with the indicated parasite lines.
+Bars, 5 $\mu$ m.
+(B) Quantitation of GFP export expressed as mean fluorescence intensity (MFI) $\pm$ the standard deviation (SD) in erythrocytes infected with the indicated parasite lines.
 The numbers of cells examined in three independent experiments are indicated.
-A t-test was used to calculate statistical significance.
+A t test was used to calculate statistical significance.

-Thus, while incorporation of Pb101HA+2AmCh into the HSP101 hexamer does not detectably decrease export of two PHIST proteins or global protein export, incorpora-
+Thus, while incorporation of Pb101HA+2AmCh into the HSP101 hexamer does not detectably decrease export of two PHIST proteins or global protein export, incorporation of the mCherry moiety does impact the ability of GFP to be exported.
+This indicates that the incorporation of mCherry into the HSP101 hexamer in the Pb101HA+2AmCh/ $K_1$ GFP parasite has blocked the unfoldase activity of HSP101, but not the threading

-FIG 3 Comparative growth assay between wild-type P. berghei (PbWT), Pb101HA/K_LGFP, and Pb101HA+2AmCh/K_LGFP.
-Pb101HA+2AmCh/K_LGFP grows significantly slower in BALB/c mice than PbHSP101HA/K_LGFP does.
+FIG 3 Comparative growth assay between wild-type P. berghei (PbWT), Pb101HA/KLGFP, and Pb101HA+2AmCh/KLGFP.
+Pb101HA+2AmCh/KLGFP grows significantly slower in BALB/c mice than PbHSP101HA/KLGFP does.
 Data were pooled from two separate experiments (n = 5 per experiment).
 Error bars represent standard errors of the means (SEM).
-A Student's t{\perp} test was used to calculate statistical significance, , P < 0.05.
+A Student's t test was used to calculate statistical significance, \, P < 0.05.

-tion of the mCherry moiety does impact the ability of GFP to be exported.
-This indicates that the incorporation of mCherry into the HSP101 hexamer in the Pb101HA+2AmCh/ K_L GFP parasite has blocked the unfoldase activity of HSP101, but not the threading motor activity of the protein.
+motor activity of the protein.
 That is, the threading function of HSP101 and its unfoldase activity have become uncoupled in this parasite line.

 Soluble reporter proteins are directly affected by the efficiency of HSP101 function.
-GFP is a tightly folded dimeric protein that forms a beta-barrel structure.
+GFP is a tightly folded protein that forms a beta-barrel structure.
 Previous studies have observed that highly overexpressed exported GFP reporters form a "necklace of beads" appearance within the PV in addition to being exported into the erythrocyte cytosol, suggesting inefficient translocation at the PVM (4, 8, 50).
 Similarly, P. falciparum parasites inefficiently export bovine pancreatic trypsin inhibitor (BPTI), which contains three disulfide bonds to form a tightly folded structure (20, 51).
 This indicates that unfolding tightly folded proteins may be a rate-limiting step in protein translocation across the PVM via PTEX.
 We hypothesized that incorporation of the Pb101HA+2AmCh into the HSP101 hexamer decreases the protein unfolding capacity of the complex, and in such cases would prevent translocation of very tightly folded proteins such as GFP.